Perfect Output Feedback in the Two-User Decentralized Interference Channel: Gaussian Interference Channel with Feedback

 } \end{theorem}

 It is worth noting that Theorem \ref{TheoremMainResultGICFB} is analogous to Theorem \ref{TheoremMainResultLDICFB}.
 In the case of the LD-IC-FB (Theorem \ref{TheoremMainResultLDICFB}), the $\eta$-NE region is fully characterized for any $\eta\geqslant 0$ arbitrarily small.
-In the case of the decentralized GIC-FB (Theorem \ref{TheoremMainResultGICFB}), the $\eta$-NE region is approximated to within $2$ bits and for any $\eta \geqslant \log_2(6)$.
-This implies that for all $(R_1,R_2) \in \Ngicfb$, any unilateral deviation from the equilibrium strategy that achieves these rates does not bring a rate improvement larger than $\log_2(6)$ bits per channel use.
-The relevance of Theorem \ref{TheoremMainResultGICFB} relies on two important implications: $(a)$ If the pair of configurations $(s_1, s_2)$ is an $\eta$-NE, then players $1$ and $2$ always achieve a rate equal or higher than $(L_1 -\eta)^+$ and $(L_2 -\eta)^+$, with $L_1$ and $L_{2}$ in \eqref{EqLiGaussian}, respectively; and $(b)$ There always exists an $\eta$-NE transmit-receive configuration pair $(s_1,s_2)$ that achieves a rate pair $(R_1(s_1,s_2), R_2(s_1,s_2))$ that is at most $2$ bits/s/Hz per user away from the outer bound of the capacity region.
+In the case of the decentralized real GIC-FB (Theorem \ref{TheoremMainResultGICFB}), the $\eta$-NE region is approximated to within $1$ bit and for any $\eta \geqslant 1$.
+This implies that for all $(R_1,R_2) \in \Ngicfb$, any unilateral deviation from the equilibrium strategy that achieves these rates does not bring a rate improvement larger than $1$ bit per channel use.
+The relevance of Theorem \ref{TheoremMainResultGICFB} relies on two important implications: $(a)$ If the pair of configurations $(s_1, s_2)$ is an $\eta$-NE, then players $1$ and $2$ always achieve a rate equal to or higher than $(L_1 -\eta)^+$ and $(L_2 -\eta)^+$, with $L_1$ and $L_{2}$ as in \eqref{EqLiGaussian}, respectively; and $(b)$ There always exists an $\eta$-NE transmit-receive configuration pair $(s_1,s_2)$ that achieves a rate pair $(R_1(s_1,s_2), R_2(s_1,s_2))$ that is at most $1$ bit per channel use per user away from the outer bound of the capacity region.